 We work so hard on our mental health, but sometimes we can get knocked down by an unexpected source—prescription medication.
 Sure, we all know that some street drugs can adversely affect mental health, but there are also a number of prescription medications for conditions totally unrelated to mental health that can trigger psychiatric side effects, including symptoms of depression, mania, and psychosis.
-In the end, it will always a question of risk vs. benefit when deciding whether or not to take something.
+In the end, it will always be a question of risk vs. benefit when deciding whether or not to take something.

 There have been a small number of reports of depression associated with norfloxacin and sulfa antibiotics.

 Chloroquine and mefloquine, which are used in the prevention and treatment of malaria, can cause psychosis and mania.
 I don’t see any reason for anyone with a psych history to take either of these drugs; there are safe and effective alternatives.
 If I’m visiting an area with a high malaria risk, I always take Malarone.
 It’s pricey, but I can live with that to avoid psychosis.
 My second choice would be doxycycline.

 Interferon is not technically an antiviral, but it is used in the treatment of viral hepatitis C; it can cause psychosis, mania, depression, and suicidal thoughts.
 Luckily, there are other treatment options available now, which is certainly more desirable for people living with mental illness.